Sabrina De Sousa: Extradition

 De Souza eventually lost all her appeals against extradition.
 In an email to the Associated Press De Souza's lawyers wrote that Portuguese authorities took her into custody on February 20, 2017, and that she would be transferred to Italian custody within a few days.

 On February 28, 2017, Sergio Mattarella, the President of Italy, commuted Sousa's sentence, to just three years.
 Italian law allows convicts sentenced to 3 years or less to serve an alternate sentence under house arrest, in lieu of incarceration.
 De Sousa's initial sentence had been 7 years having previously been reduced to 4 years.

 After Mattarella's partial commutation, Italian prosecutors revoked their extradition order.

 De Sousa had expressed confidence that, when inaugurated Donald Trump would save her from imprisonment leading to speculation Italy had succumbed to diplomatic pressure from the new administration.

-In October 2019, Sousa left Italy for the U.S. caliming "she fears for her safety".
+In October 2019, Sousa left Italy for the U.S. claiming "she fears for her safety".